 - 2 Tbsp grape seeds oil or oil of your choice divided

 - 1 Tbsp shao xing wine (or other cooking wine you like)

 - 1 Tbsp dark soy sauce

 - Wash and clean the chicken livers thoroughly.
 Drain off water.
 Cut the livers into big chunks.
 Marinade the livers with wine and pinch of salt and let it sit for about 10 minutes.
-While waiting, mix the ketchup, soy sauce, vinegar, sugar, and water in a bowl
+While waiting, mix the seasonings in a bowl

 - Preheat the skillet or wok to high heat.
-Add in about 4 Tbsp of oil and fry the livers for about 4 minutes, or until golden brown.
-Remove and set aside
+Add 1 Tbsp of oil and stir fry the livers for about 4 minutes, or until they are still pink but no longer bloody

 - Pour in the seasonings and stir fry quickly for another 30 seconds to make sure the sauce coats the livers.
 Have a taste and adjust seasoning to your preference.
 It should be sweet, tangy, and savory.
 Serve as part of multi-course meal

 Can I substitute the liver with meat, like chicken or beef?
 Would it taste the same?

 Yes you can definitely use the same ingredients on other meat like chicken, pork or beef.
 It will have the same taste profile.
 Hope this helps!